danielliem49/danielliem49/README.md

 - :seedling: Currently improving my Python and Typescript skills.

-- 🏖️ In my free time I play sports, build guitars, and run a shrimp farm!
+- 🏖️ In my free time I play sports, build guitars, and run a shrimp farm.
+Fun times :D

 - 💬 Ask me about any of my projects, or simply chat